 - They are good at motivating themselves

-Developing emotional intelligence helps improve leadership skills, reduce team stress, manage relationships, defuse conflict and improve job satisfaction.
+When we develop emotional intelligence helps improve leadership skills, reduce team stress, manage relationships, defuse conflict, and improve job satisfaction.

 For example, people with high EI tend to be more successful in their professional careers, as they can better navigate the complex social dynamics of the workplace, including managing disruptive emotions and impulses in one's own emotional state or an entire group.